ayushakash/chardeevari/chardeevari/Readme.md

 seller will have different module and also delivery as microservice which will have delivery order id will contain map can select nearest store
 //reference https://standardstore.in/

+Merchant onboarding
+Form should be there to onboard:
+Table  of merchant :-

+#most dedtails will be fetched by the GSTIN api
+make seperate frontend for merchant and admin.. login will be same just the role will be different
+//it will be called merchant login

+API for gst verification -- http://sheet.gstincheck.co.in/check/2bc3f12374405f9973a9bdfb246b2992/20BTSPA0601F2ZH

+Name
+shopName
+GSTno
+AAdhar
+mobileNo
+email id
+address it will have pin code
+location

+once onboarded they can add items and we can approve..or in starting we will take manually and upload them.. we need some kinda approval process...so that if any one is adding wrong item or something like this then admin has right to reject.... and once approved by admin only those are visible to customer.....

+after login Merchant dashboard : dashboard with all details about orders,sales etc order history pending payments all transactions done till now total earnings made so far orders placed today

+In admin dashboard the above features + merchant management panel where you can see pending approvals/rejected requests. you should be able to view total number of users registered as well as active ones. view user profile info such as name email address mobile no location shopname gstin adhaar card photograph etc add new merchant request from here also edit existing data. approve /reject these requests.

+top rated merchants based upon their rating given by customers most viewed product list (based uppon views) recently added products(new arrivals ) bestselling products trending products

+#For Marketting and sales

+hot deals
+featured offers
+coupon codes for discounts
+loyalty points system
+referral programme
+refer a friend option
+wallet balance section
+cashback options
+gift cards

+#for convienence

+customer support chatbot
+contact us form
+about page
+terms & conditions
+privacy policy
+return policies
+refund polices
+shipping charges
+payment methods accepted
+delivery timelines
+cancellation/ refund policie
+disclaimer
+FAQ's
+feedback forms
+social media links
+blog link
+newsletter subscription box

+//next add ddelete from cart functionality it will ddedlete from the cart for login and non login user